jrding/Fa16-CIS152-class-master/README.md

-Well I guess I can do it one more time since we are waiting...
+Well I guess I can do it one more time since we are waiting...HELLO!!